conan-io/docs/integrations/build_system/bazel.rst

 __________________

 If you are using **Bazel** as your library build system, you can use the **Bazel** build helper.
-This helper has a .build()`` method available to ease the call to Meson build system.
+This helper has a .build()`` method available to ease the call to Bazel build system.

 If you want to declare Conan dependencies in your project, you must do it, as usual, in the **conanfile.py** file.
 For example: